Does affiliate marketing work for B2B businesses?

 3. Figure out where you’ll find B2B affiliates

 To see the greatest success in your affiliate program, it’s important to have a rigorous selection process when finding affiliates.
-B2B businesses should reach out to affiliates, rather than posting an open application and having them come to you.
+B2B businesses should use targeted affiliate outreach: it’s best to personally reach out to the affiliates you want, rather than posting an open application and having them come to you.

 Look for reputable established B2B professionals and influencers your target customers already follow and trust.
 Look for content creators in your niche, who produce quality content that aligns with your brand.